azzazzel/azzazzel.github.io/about.md

 ### What I do

-As of 2017 I'm Developer Advocate at [Liferay](http://liferay.com) and member of Developer Relations team where my main focus is on Java and modularity related aspects!
+Since 2017 I'm Developer Advocate at [Liferay](http://liferay.com) and member of Developer Relations team where my main focus is on Java and modularity related aspects!
 I'm a [frequent conference speaker](/talks) trying my best to share my experience with fellow developers and collect important feedback from our users.

 I still enjoy coding and use every occasion to do so - customer solutions, contributing to Open Source projects, various private projects, ...
 I always find a reason to code :)